pateskinasy/pateskinasy.github.io/_pages/about.md

 Past: A fifteen years' career of global technology and business experience at both multinational organizations and startups across 4 continents (including **Taiwan, South Africa, Brazil, Finland, Sweden and United Kingdom**).

 I am curious about everything, dig making really complex stuff simple and am a massive product geek.
-Being an **Engineer** and **Economist**, I predictably (yes, I know...) became fascinated by decentralization and federation (i.e., I'll probably read - or skim - your white paper if I come across it).
+Being an **Engineer** and an **Economist**, I predictably (yes, I know...) became fascinated by decentralization and federation (i.e., I'll probably read - or skim - your white paper if I come across it).
 I'm specially interested in initiatives that help boost economic empowerment.

 Otherwise, you'll find me with ∞ tabs open in my browser, eating 🌱 food, practicing yoga, jogging or enjoying the outdoors.